nwn/rfcs/text/0000-array-fill-syntax.md

 ### Breakage

-The biggest drawback is that this is a breaking change.
+The biggest drawback is that this is a breaking change to the language.
 As discussed [above](#interactions-with-rangeto), existing code using arrays of `RangeTo` literals would conflict with this syntax and fail to compile.
 To our knowledge, such code is used extremely rarely and can easily be fixed.
 The exact interactions are detailed above.

-### Inferred Lengths

-The proposed syntax hides the actual length of an array literal.
-Unlike the two existing array forms (`[1, 2, 3]` and `[true; 5]`), the length of the array cannot be determined from the expression alone.
-This can hinder readability.
-However, in use cases where one would prefer the fill-syntax, the only alternative is a fully expanded array of sufficient length that this information is effectively hidden from the reader anyway.
-In such cases, explicit type annotations can be used.

-This would also complicate the compiler's job of type inference.

 ### Limitations

 This syntax does not work in pattern positions, where it conflicts with unstable half-open range patterns.
 However, precedence for such differences between expressions and patterns exists.
-Both `RangeTo` literals and repeat-style array literals (e.g. `[true; 5]`) cannot appear in patterns, so it is reasonable to expect that fill-style array literals (as proposed here) also cannot.
+Both `RangeTo` literals and repeat-style array literals (e.g. `[true; 5]`) cannot appear in patterns, so it is not too surprising that fill-style array literals (as proposed here) also cannot.

-This syntax does not afford extensions to arbitrary run-length encoded arrays, as described in the [alternatives](#alternatives).

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

 ### Rationale

 The proposed syntax was chosen mainly for its familiarity.
-It is more intuitive for newcomers since the `..` acts similarly to the ellipsis in both English and mathematical notation.
-It also reflects the meaning of the `..` in the struct update syntax, namely "copy/move the remaining fields/elements from what follows".
+It reflects the meaning of the `..` in the struct update syntax, namely "copy/move fields/elements from what follows".
+It should also be intuitive for newcomers from Javascript since the `..` acts similarly to the `...` in Javascript's spread syntax.

 ### Alternatives
 [alternatives]: #alternatives

 - Implementing this as a macro in either std or an external crate.
-Not sure if this is actually possible for compile-time evaluation without `const` loops.

-- An alternative syntax:
-  - Extend the repeat-syntax instead of the expanded syntax.
-This makes the length explicit, but the syntax would be less intuitive and noticeable: \
-    `assert_eq!([1, 2, 3, 3, 3], [1, 2, 3; 5])` or \
-    `assert_eq!([1, 2, 3, 3, 3], [1, 2, ..3; 5])`
+This may not currently be possible due to the lengths of non-`const` arrays not being available in `const` contexts. ([For example](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2018&gist=4d8bc434e45aa2103ab874b873359dc4))

-  - Use a syntax that doesn't conflict with `RangeTo`, e.g. `assert_eq!([1, 2, 3, 3, 3], [1, 2, 3...])` leveraging the existing (but unused) `...` token
+- An alternative syntax that doesn't conflict with `RangeTo`, e.g. `assert_eq!([1, 2, 3, 3, 3], [1, 2, ...[3; 3]])` leveraging the existing (but unused) `...` token.

-- A more general syntax for run-length encoding array literals.
-This would solve the earlier drawback of multiple runs.
-However, in the real world, most cases involving multiple runs would require sufficient granularity that such a feature would provide little benefit.

 # Prior art
 [prior-art]: #prior-art